thejjw/ip-highlighter-extension/README.md

 3. Enable "Developer mode" (top right).
 4. Click "Load unpacked" and select the `extension` folder.

+**Alternatively, install from the [Naver Whale Store](https://store.whale.naver.com/detail/oimkdokokdnhpmoplhgcgcdmpkafncij)**
+_(Note: The Whale Store version may not always have the latest updates.)_

 ## Usage

 - Visit a supported page (e.g., gall.dcinside.com).